Quiche

 2 tbsp salted butter

-2 finely chopped Leeks
+2 finely chopped leeks

-1 cup fresh ricotta cheese/paneer
+1 cup home-made ricotta cheese/panir/paneer (not processed)

-1 cup shredded sharp assorted cheddar
+1 cup shredded sharp cheddar

 1/2 cup cream